tecladocode/web-dev-bootcamp/curriculum/section06/lectures/07_step_5_creating_the_page_structure/README.md

 Although it may sound obvious, the `<main>` element needs to contain the main content of the site.
 In our example, the main content is the grid of elements.

-Imagine each grid element in our example represents an item that is for sale, and it contains an image of the item, the item's name, and its price.
+Each grid element in our example represents an item for sale, and it contains an image of the item, the item's name, and its price.

-Such a grid element could be displayed on its own, outside the grid, in a different page entirely (e.g. a page created specifically for each item).
+One item could be displayed on its own, outside the grid, in a different page entirely (e.g. a page created specifically for each item).

 Since the grid elements make sense on their own, we'd use an `<article>` element to contain the information for each item, like so: